skydoves/PreferenceRoom/README.md

 Preference_UserProfile.getInstance(this).putNickname("my nickname");
 ```

-auto-generated code is managed by singletons. </br>
+Auto-generated code is managed by singletons. </br>
-but manage more efficiently using [PreferenceComponent](https://github.com/skydoves/PreferenceRoom#preferencecomponent) and
+But manage more efficiently using [PreferenceComponent](https://github.com/skydoves/PreferenceRoom#preferencecomponent) and
 [Dependency Injection](https://github.com/skydoves/PreferenceRoom#dependency-injection). <br>

-We can set SharedPreference as DefaultSharedPreferences using @DefaultPreference annotation like below.
+We can set SharedPreference as DefaultSharedPreferences using `@DefaultPreference` annotation like below.
 ```java
 @DefaultPreference
 @PreferenceEntity(name = "ProfileWithDefault")